Teaching, learning and assessment methods

 Skills development and assessment beyond the compulsory modules in the degree will depend on your choice of modules according to your needs and intentions.

 The open nature of entry to the OU means that at OU level 1 there is considerable emphasis on reading and writing skills.
 These are integrated into the study material and specifically taught and developed in separate texts, via student notes for the tutor-marked assignments, and through tutor feedback.
 At OU levels 2 and 3 you are assumed to have developed abilities in these areas, although tutor feedback on writing and reporting skills continues to be important.
-However, the material from which you work becomes increasingly complex and diverse and more sophisticated skills of interpretation, selection and synthesis are required.
+However, the material from which you work becomes increasingly complex and diverse, therefore more sophisticated skills of interpretation, selection and synthesis are required.
 These skills are central to the presentation of written assignments and, consequently, throughout the degree receive continuous assessment and examination.

 Application of number